conjecto/docker-blazegraph/2.1.6/README.md

 # Initializing a fresh instance

 When a container is started for the first time, a new `kb` namespace will be created and initialized with the provided configuration variables.
-Furthermore, it will load RWStore.properties found in `/docker-entrypoint-initdb.d/someNamespace` to configure the namespace and import RDF files present in `/docker-entrypoint-initdb.d/someNamespace/data/`  .
+Furthermore, it will load RWStore.properties found in `/docker-entrypoint-initdb.d/kb` to configure the namespace and import RDF files present in `/docker-entrypoint-initdb.d/kb/data/`.
 Files will be executed in alphabetical order.

+If you want to create another namespace at initialization, juste mount a new directory into `/docker-entrypoint-initdb.d` with the same organization.

 Example `stack.yml` for `blazegraph`: